martysama0134/how-to-general/skype-n-privoxy/README.md

 As you could imagine, Skype has tons of issues.

-Even the proxy settings have horror stories.
+Even the proxy settings bar has many horror stories behind.

 ---
 If you dare to use the **Options->Advanced->Connection** option for it, you'll be reconnected through your real IP if skype can't connect to the proxy.